Am I able to leave my scripts on file at your Pharmacy?

 What happens if I am not home when my Pharmacy order is delivered?

-You will receive a note on your day asking you to call the Pharmacy to rearrange another delivery time.
+You will receive a note on your day asking you to call the Pharmacy to rearrange another delivery time at your own cost.

 What is a generic brand medication?